 Property damage liability coverage per accident: $5,000

-Even though you can meet the legal requirements with minimum insurance, you might want to opt for higher coverage levels.
+Even though you can meet California’s SR-22 requirements with the minimum insurance required by law, you might want to opt for higher coverage limits.
 The more insurance you buy, the more protection you have for your finances and property.

-Consider supplemental policy options such as collision coverage or comprehensive coverage, too.
-Collision coverage pays for damage to your car from a collision with other cars, wildlife, trees, or other objects.
-Comprehensive coverage handles any other damage to your car, such as from theft, vandalization, or inclement weather.
+Consider supplemental policy options such as collision or comprehensive coverage, too.
+Collision coverage pays for damage to your car from a crash, while comprehensive coverage handles any other damage to your car, such as from theft, vandalism, or inclement weather.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.